-“The NSF GRFP is a very prestigious award that will have a profound significance in my academic path and future career,” Briggs said.
+“The NSF GRFP is a very prestigious award that is having a profound significance in my academic path and future career,” Briggs said.
 “No words can explain how I feel about receiving an award of this level given my background.”

 Briggs was accepted into the Scripps Institute of Oceanography in La Jolla, Calif., where she is pursuing a Ph.D. in Chemical Oceanography.
 She used the grant to help fund her thesis project of developing a sensor that measures total alkalinity and pH in the ocean.
 She recently defended her dissertation and plans to stay at Scripps as a postdoc while considering job opportunities.

-One of the highlights of her career so far was a research trip to the southern hemisphere where she has been testing total alkalinity of oceans.
+One of the highlights of her career so far was a research trip to the southern hemisphere testing total alkalinity of oceans.
 Briggs said that the prime reason for choosing this particular project was because of its broad reach across a variety of disciplines.